dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

    separate file per bucket.
 2. Partition metadata, which contains a partition identifier, a `removed` flag and, crucially, the bucket size of that partition.
-The latter is important becaues you need to be able to restore which partition a matching fingerprint actually belongs to - the information "we have a matching fingerprint in position `3192`" is not sufficient.
+The latter is important because you need to be able to restore which partition a matching fingerprint actually belongs to - the information "we have a matching fingerprint in position `3192`" is not sufficient.